TBeijen/tbnl-hugo/content/post/2024-04-22-12-factor-going-strong-for-over-12-years.md

 After the talk, a colleague of way back, came to me and said: "You were way too mild in _suggesting_ it.
 It's mandatory, people _should_ follow those practices."[^footnote_xs4all_stint]

 And yes, he's right.
+There is a lot of good practices to get from the 12 factor methodology.
+But do _all_ parts still hold up?
+Or might following it to the letter be actually counter-productive in some cases?

-In the past, I have onboarded quite a number of applications into Kubernetes, that we had already built with 12 factor in mind.
+In the past, I have onboarded quite a number of applications into Kubernetes, that were already built with 12 factor in mind.
 That process usually was fairly smooth, so you start to take things for granted.
 Until you bump into applications that are tough to operate, that is.

 Upon closer inspection, such applications are usually found to violate some of the 12 factor principles.

 The 12 factor methodology has been [initiated almost 14 years ago](https://github.com/heroku/12factor/commit/2b06e7deabb64bb759f9fc6f4d9b6fcc546921bb) at Heroku, a company that was 'cloud native', focused on developer experience and ease of operation.
 So, it's no surprise it still _is_ relevant.

-So, let's glance over the 12 factors, and put them in the context of cloud native applications.
+So, let's glance over the 12 factors, and put them in the context of modern cloud native applications.

 ## The 12 factors